-Syntax SetDataDDE ( string {, applname, topic, item } )
+SetDataDDE ( string {, applname, topic, item } ) Syntax

 Return value Integer.
 Returns 1 if it succeeds.
-If an error occurs, SetDataDDE returns a negative integer.
+If an error occurs, SetDataDDE returns a center of the pie, which draws attention to the data.
+You can explode any number of slices of the pie.